Battery ChargerClock & Timer Circuit DiagramsLights and Display Board CircuitsPower Supplies

 Universal Timer with Zero Standby Current Schematic Circuit Diagram

-Pushbutton T1 is connected via D3 to input PD2 (pin 6).
-A press of T1 (a minimum of three seconds after timer start) will stop the timer, turn the lights off and disconnect the circuit from the power supply.
+Pushbutton T1 is intricately linked to input PD2 (pin 6) via D3.
+When T1 is pressed for a minimum of three seconds after the timer has initiated, a sequence is triggered.
+This sequence halts the timer, turns off the lights, and severs the circuit from the power supply, providing a comprehensive control solution.

-In its off-state, the circuit (including the 78L05 voltage regulator) is disconnected from the supply giving a total standby current of zero!
+In its off-state, the circuit, including the 78L05 voltage regulator, is entirely disconnected from the supply.
+This meticulous design ensures a total standby current of zero, maximizing energy efficiency and ensuring minimal power consumption during periods of inactivity.

 [1] www.elektor.com/090534